Hot Springs District No. 23-2

 1747 Lincoln Ave, Hot Springs, Sd 57747

-President Ryan Walz called the Regular Board Meeting of the Hot Springs School Board to order at 5:30 p.m. on Monday, October 10, 2022, with the following members present: Nikki Shaw, Katie Burchfield, Brian Jarding, Petra Wilson, and Colby Williams.
-Members Absent: Robert J Preuss.
-Others present: Superintendent Fischer, Business Manager Bilbruck, Principal Karn, Principal Klinkhammer, Assistant Principal Trevillyan, Athletic Director Deming, staff and community members and others logged in as guests.
+President Ryan Walz called the Regular Board Meeting of the Hot Springs School Board to order at 5:30 p.m. on Monday, November 14, 2022, with the following members present: Nikki Shaw, Katie Burchfield, Brian Jarding, Petra Wilson, Robert J Preuss, and Colby Williams.
+Members Absent: None.
+Others present: Superintendent Fischer, Business Manager Bilbruck, Principal Karn, Principal Klinkhammer, Assistant Principal Trevillyan, Special Services Director Schniers, staff and community members and others logged in as guests.

 All actions recorded in these minutes were by unanimous vote unless otherwise stated.

-23.062 Approval of Agenda - Motion by Member Jarding, second by Member Shaw to approve the agenda.
-Motion carried 6/0, one absent.
+23.084 Approval of Agenda – Motion by Member Jarding, second by Member Shaw.
+Motion carried 7/0.

-23.066 BHSSC Report – Member Burchfield reported on behalf of the committee the Family Engagement program and Developmental Disabilities week.
+23.088 BHSSC Report – Member Burchfield reported on behalf of the committee the TIE conference will be April 24th and 25th in Rapid City and administration opens November 1st.

-Approved minutes of the Regular board meeting on September 12, 2022.
-Approved unaudited financial reports from September 2022:
+Approved minutes of the regular board meeting on October 10, 2022, and the special board meeting on November 2, 2022.
+Approved unaudited financial reports from October 2022:

 Special Education Fund